akanadocs/docs-test/ag/security_admin/security_TOC.md

 ## Policy Manager User and User Group Account Administration

 Policy Manager provides a SAML-compliant security store for defining and maintaining security policy definitions.
 A central security policy engine and ACL repository is used by all Policy Manager subsystems for storing and maintaining account definitions.
-The policy administration process includes management of Policy Manager users and service operations.

-The following topics describe the first phase of the policy management process—policy setup and administration.
-This process includes defining user profile information, user groups, and keys.
-The following key activities can be performed:
+The following topics describe the user and user group account administration process.

 ### [User Administration](user_administration.html)